EMDK/docs/3.1UP1/source/api/MifareDesfire.md

  IOException if close() is called from another thread.On Tag lost connection needs to re-established by calling enable API in the application.

+ NOTE : This API must not be called from the main application thread since it is time consuming operation.

 **Parameters:**